SAP-docs/btp-developer-guide/docs/develop-a-transactional-application-373046e.md

 ## Develop Behavior

-With RAP the standard create, update and delete operations must only be specified in the behavior definition to obtain a ready-to-run business object.
+With RAP the standard create, update, and delete operations must only be specified in the behavior definition to obtain a ready-to-run business object.
 In addition, the provisioning and handling of the transactional buffer is automatically done for you.
 The technical implementation aspects are taken over by the managed RAP BO provider.
 The interaction phase and the save sequence are implemented generically.
 For more information, see [Business Object Implementation Types](https://help.sap.com/docs/abap-cloud/abap-rap/business-object-implementation-types?version=abap_cross_product).

 The application developer can then focus on business logic that is implemented using actions, validations, determinations, and user interaction.
 To define which consumers are allowed to read or change data of a business object, RAP offers an authorization concept to restrict access to the business object.